ObPose: Leveraging Pose for Object-Centric Scene Inference and Generation in 3D: Methods

-Pose-invariance is a valuable property in a latent space focused on objects.
-To evaluate the pose, we note that the point cloud can be viewed as a discrete sampling from the object surface and thus preserves the shape information of the objects.
-A \textit{canonical pose} can be defined given that $\mathbf{P}_{t,k}=\{\mathbf{p}_{j}| j\in \{1,...,N_{k}\}\}$ is a set of points that approximates the 3D shape of object $k$ at time step $t$.
+To facilitate a disentangled encoding of \textit{what} and \textit{where}, we firstly introduce shape-based object location and orientation estimation.
+We note that a point cloud $\mathbf{P}_{t,k}=\{\mathbf{p}_{j}| j\in \{1,...,N_{k}\}\}$ of object $k$ at time step $t$ can be viewed as a discrete sampling from the object surface and thus preserves the shape information of the objects.
 Intuitively, the location of the object $\mathbf{T}_{t,k}$ can be initialised at the centre of mass of $\mathbf{P}_{t,k}$: